 Click here to find out more about the Church of England vision and strategy for 2020s.

-This session will focus on the strategic priority to be a church where the mixed ecology of many forms of church is the norm.
-It will use questions raised in the first of the webinars in this series to inform the content of the session.
+On 26th April, Archbishop Stephen Cottrell and panel members held a webinar focussing on the strategic priority to be a church where the mixed ecology of many forms of church is the norm.

 On 25th March, Archbishop Stephen Cottrell and panel members held a webinar to find out more about the emerging vision and strategic priorities for the Church for the next decade.